Hello and Welcome to Year 4!

 All our learning will link to our topic, ‘Deep Blue’.

 Our class will be looking at a range of texts, including Explore Underwater and 21 Strange Animals that Live in the Ocean.
 These books will help us to produce our own animal fact file during this term.

 In Mathematics we will be taking on time again – both 12 and 24 hour!
 We will also make links to our topic by looking at co-ordinates.
 It would be beneficial to help your child in maths by practicing times tables with them, as all these need to be known by the end of year 4 up to 12 X 12.

 Everyone will continue to take part in a weekly guided reading lesson with Miss Merry, as well as being provided with opportunities to access other tasks based around reading.

 Everyone will also be provided with a library book of their choosing during our class library session to continue that ‘love of reading’.
 Some children may have an additional ‘leveled’ book issued by a member of staff.
 It is every child's responsibility to ensure that the books are kept in a good condition and brought to school every day in case for any reason our library slot changes to a different day.
 It is also the children's responsibility to decide if they need to change their book during our library session.

 Reading is a very important life skill that every individual needs.
 Please can you spend 10 minutes each night reading with your child.

-Our new topic is Vicious Vikings.
+Our new topic is Deep Blue.

 ‘General homework’ is set by Miss Merry weekly and is compulsory.
 Homework should be completed with the same standard as we would expect in school (neat handwriting, answers written fully, errors crossed out neatly etc).
 Homework is set on a Thursday and should be brought back to school on a Tuesday.
 Each week, the children will be given a list of spellings to learn for a weekly spelling test, will be expected to read their reading book to an adult for at least 10 minutes each night and will be given either a piece of Maths or English task.